ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-menu-button.md

 _Props/Attrs_

--   `field-name`: string - The name of the field in a record that contains the string that will be displayed in the menu button.
+-   `field-name`: string - The name of the field in each record that contains the string that will be displayed in the menu button
 -   `menu-slot`: string - The name of the slot within the `nimble-table` instance where the menu associated with the column's menu button will be provided
 -   `fractional-width`: number (defaults to 1)
 -   `min-pixel-width`: number (defaults to minimum supported by table)